The Art Show

 The A-Z of Now

-Harton Wick is a new development with a fake history which was written by an advertising copywriter.
-Anonymous and secure, designed for individuals with little or no individuality, Harton Wick represents a frightening vision of suburban life.
+Bleakly comic film about three characters living in a 'village' with a fake history written by an advertising copywriter.
+Anonymous and secure, it's designed for individuals with little individuality.

 Published in 1910 the enduring popularity of Kipling's If was confirmed recently when it was voted the nation's favourite poem.
 Modern-day poets are asked to create their own versions.